rabbitmq/rabbitmq-website/kubernetes/operator/using-topology-operator.md

   rabbitmqClusterReference:
     namespace: rabbitmq-system
     connectionSecret:
-      name: my-rabbit-creds # has to be an existing secret in the namespace specified in rabbitmqClusterReference.namespace
+      # has to be an existing secret in the namespace specified in rabbitmqClusterReference.namespace
+      name: my-rabbit-creds

 ```
 Note that `spec.rabbitmqClusterReference` is an immutable field.
-You cannot update the connectionSecret name after creation.
+For exampe, `connectionSecret`
+name cannot be updated once created.

 ## Custom Connection URI {#uri-annotation}